 7. Lastly add in flour and mix until well incorporated.

 9. Bake at 200oC for 10-12 minutes.
 Note: I baked mine at 180oC for 10 minutes but it’s slightly overbaked (dry on the surface).
 Might adjust the time to 8 minutes next time.
+Note: Over baking will cause cheese surface to crack.

 10. Once the tarts are cool, brush the surface with apricot gel to make it look attractive.